eclipse-theia/theia/doc/Plugin-API.md

 This encapsulates the plugin to prevent it from arbitrarily accessing Theia services and potentially harm performance or functionality of Theia’s main functionality.
 Instead, a plugin accesses Theia’s state and services via the plugin API.

-Theia’s plugin API thrives to be a super set of VSCode’s extension API to enable running VSCode extensions as Theia plugins.
+Theia’s plugin API thrives to be a super set of VS Code’s extension API to enable running VS Code extensions as Theia plugins.
 For many cases this already works well.
 A report on API compatibility is generated daily in the [vscode-theia-comparator repository](https://github.com/eclipse-theia/vscode-theia-comparator).
 Please note that the report only checks the API on an interface level – and not the compatibility of the interfaces’ implementation behaviour.